 How safe are induction cooktops?

 When in use, induction cooktops can expose a nearby person to higher than normal electromagnetic fields.
-Electromagnetic fields produced by these appliances have not been shown to cause health effects, however few studies have been carried out in this area and the possibility of a small risk cannot be ruled out.
+Electromagnetic fields produced by these appliances have not been shown to cause health effects.
 People with implanted electronic medical devices should follow manufacturers' safety advice and talk to their doctor before using an induction cooktop.

 The International Agency for Research on Cancer has deemed RF radiation as possibly carcinogenic, so why do people have to be exposed to the radiation from smart meters, mobile phone towers and other devices?